davedean/simracing-numpad/README.md

 1. Open your sim (iRacing, ACC and AC will be auto-detected and enable the script).
 2. Press keys, and they will be sent to the sim.
-3. To change layer, tap or hold the layerKey (Tooltthe on-screen-display will tell you whats happening)
+3. To change layer, tap or hold the layerKey (The on-screen-display will tell you whats happening)
 2. Assign keys in your sim.
-4. Edit the config.ahk if you want to change things.
+4. Edit config.ahk if you want to change things.

 ### What can I configure in config.ahk?